heidekrueger/bnelearn/readme.md

 [![pipeline status](https://gitlab.lrz.de/heidekrueger/bnelearn/badges/master/pipeline.svg)](https://gitlab.lrz.de/heidekrueger/bnelearn/commits/master) | [![coverage report](https://gitlab.lrz.de/heidekrueger/bnelearn/badges/master/coverage.svg)](https://gitlab.lrz.de/heidekrueger/bnelearn/commits/master)

 bnelearn is a framework for equilibrium learning in sealed-bid auctions and other markets that can be modeled as Bayesian Games.
 The documentation can be found at [Documentation](https://bnelearn.readthedocs.io/en/latest/#).
+Please bear in mind that the documentation is still a work in progress and may not be complete or up-to-date in all respects.
+We're working on improving it.

 **Maintainers**: Stefan Heidekrüger ([@heidekrueger](https://github.com/heidekrueger)), Nils Kohring ([@kohring](https://github.com/kohring)), Markus Ewert ([@Markus-Ewert](https://github.com/Markus-Ewert)).